-- As noted in BMA guidance, it would be both lawful and ethical to withhold potentially life-saving treatment from a patient (including a child) where another current or anticipated patient has a higher priority for the available treatment.12
+- As noted in BMA guidance, it would be both lawful and ethical to withhold potentially life-saving treatment from a patient (including a child) where another current or anticipated patient has a higher priority for the available treatment.9

 Are the ethical principles relating to prioritisation any different for children?

-- BMA guidance indicates that it would be appropriate to prioritise treatment to those patients who have the highest ‘capacity to benefit quickly’.13 This will mean giving priority to those patients who are unlikely to survive without treatment, but have a high chance of survival if treated, and are less likely to require a prolonged period of support.
+- BMA guidance indicates that it would be appropriate to prioritise treatment to those patients who have the highest ‘capacity to benefit quickly’.9 This will mean giving priority to those patients who are unlikely to survive without treatment, but have a high chance of survival if treated, and are less likely to require a prolonged period of support.
 Such an approach would maximise the numbers of lives saved at a time of extreme pressure on the health system.

 Is it appropriate for adults to be treated in paediatric intensive care during the pandemic?

-- There is currently considerable effort being expended to expand adult critical care capacity in the anticipation of a large surge of critically ill adults with COVID-10 associated illness, exceeding by some way the normal capacity of the health system.
+- There has been considerable effort being expended to expand adult critical care capacity in the anticipation of a large surge of critically ill adults with COVID-10 associated illness, exceeding by some way the normal capacity of the health system.
 Once all adult critical care beds have been used there will be pressure to expand to other areas in the hospital capable of providing critical care for example operating theatres, and paediatric intensive care.

-- However, where there is reduced access for paediatric patients there needs to be careful attention to the potential harms from reducing available paediatric intensive care beds.
+- If there is reduced access for paediatric patients there needs to be careful attention to the potential harms from reducing available paediatric intensive care beds.
 The mortality rate for children admitted to paediatric intensive care is considerably lower than that for patients admitted to adult intensive care.
 This means that there is a risk that use of paediatric intensive care beds to facilitate treatment of adults (for example with COVID-19 pneumonitis) could mean that a child with a higher chance of survival is unable to be admitted to intensive care.

 Is it ethical for children’s medical care or wellbeing to be compromised during a pandemic?